Fire and rescue services

 More information:

-Kidnapping for ransom is a risk in Iran.
+Kidnapping is a risk in Iran.
 Foreign nationals have been targeted.
 The kidnapping risk is heightened in the border areas with Afghanistan and Pakistan, including in the area east of Bam, Jask, and the Sistan and Baluchestan provinces.
 Terrorists, drug traffickers, smugglers and bandits are active in these regions.

 Kidnapping happens with political, ideological and criminal motives.

+The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.
 Ransom payments to kidnappers have funded further terrorist attacks and criminal activity.
-Paying a ransom to terrorist groups will likely break Australian counter-terrorism financing laws.
+Ransom payments to terrorist groups are likely to breach Australian anti-terrorism financing laws.

 More information: